MFaizan18/HedgeGPT/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Note on Drift (μ) vs. Risk-Neutral Pricing:**
-Our Q-learner simulates paths using the real-world drift μ, while the Black–Scholes formula assumes risk-neutral drift r.
+Our models simulates paths using the real-world drift μ, while the Black–Scholes formula assumes risk-neutral drift r.
 As μ moves away from r, the learned option price will diverge from the analytic Black–Scholes price because the agent is trained on trajectories that include this additional “real-world” drift component.